Independent seeks PM meeting on climate

-An independent MP planning to introduce a climate change bill to federal parliament is hoping to meet with the prime minister and clinch government support for her proposal.
+The independent MP planning to introduce a climate change bill to parliament is hoping to meet with the prime minister and clinch government support for the proposal.

-Ms Steggall unveiled the plan on Monday and is now seeking meetings with both Mr Morrison and Labor leader Anthony Albanese to garner support.
+Ms Steggall unveiled the plan on Monday and is now seeking meetings with both Mr Morrison and Labor leader Anthony Albanese.

-“I’m putting forward the case on behalf of all Australians,” she said.
+“I’m putting forward the case on behalf of all Australians,” she told ABC news on Tuesday.

 “They have had enough with the politics of this and they want this place, the parliament, to get on with the job.”

-The Warringah MP won her NSW seat from former prime minister Tony Abbott on a platform focused on climate action.
+The Warringah MP nabbed the seat from former prime minister Tony Abbott on a platform focused on climate action.

 Mr Abbott abolished the climate commission, created by Labor, two years into its existence when he became prime minister in 2013.